Tasmania cricket team

 The Tasmania men's cricket team, nicknamed the Tigers, represents the Australian state of Tasmania in cricket.
 They compete annually in the Australian domestic senior men's cricket season, which consists of the first-class Sheffield Shield and the limited overs Marsh One-Day Cup.

 Tasmania played in the first first-class cricket match in Australia against Victoria in 1851, which they won by three wickets.
 Despite winning their first match, and producing many fine cricketers in the late 19th century, Tasmania was overlooked when the participants in Australian first-class tournament known as the Sheffield Shield were chosen in 1892.
-For nearly eighty years the Tasmanian side played an average of only two or three first-class matches per year, usually against one of the mainland Australian teams, or warm-up matches against a touring international test team.
+For nearly eighty years the Tasmanian team played an average of only two or three first-class matches per year, usually against one of the mainland Australian teams, or warm-up matches against a touring international test team.